The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 When you have to learn new ranges, grasp a new technique, play a solo by your favorite musician, always start by going gently.
 Hendrix and Clapton weren't born expert guitar players.
 They started from the beginning too.

 Adopt good posture, put your fingers on the neck and start playing the notes.
 Gently increase the speed, and use a metronome to build the speed of the rhythm.

 Begin by Playing the Guitar Slowly: a Tricky but Vital Step

 Even if at first it seems slow and boring, it is essential to go through this phase: you have to walk before you can run, right?
 The same is true for the guitar.

-The body will remember these exercises and you will be able to increase the power gradually, moving your fingers faster and faster.
+The body will remember these exercises even if you are learning to play on an inexpensive guitar.
+You will be able to increase the power gradually, moving your fingers faster and faster.

 At first, this is not a very sexy object and you wonder why you should use it in your practice sessions.

 What is a metronome?
 A machine that keeps type - that follows a steady pulse (the speed of which you can set) that you can in turn set.